KalpanaGoel/reveal.js/README.md

 ## api.drupal.org/api/drupal/core!lib!Drupal!Core!Entity!entity.api.php/group/entity_api/8.2.x
 Note:
 - We are back to our original question.. what is entity?
-- Entity is one instance of a particular entity type such as comment, taxonomy term, user or blog, article (bundles)
+- Entity is one instance of a particular entity type such as comment, taxonomy term, user.
 - Entity API was it's own module in Drupal 7
 - Entity api is in Drupal 8 core.
 - Link is for latest Drupal 8 core which is 8.2.x